sourabhkumar47/ArtSpace/README.md

 ## Art Space App

-This app show differetn art in image composable along with feature to call NEXT and PREVIOUS image.
+This app show different art in image composable along with feature to call NEXT and PREVIOUS image.

 ## Screenshots